 As for pets sharing the home with them, the Vizsla gets along fabulously with other dogs, especially with correct socialization.
 If introductions are done properly, then you should be set!
 Vizslas love being part of a pack, and being with other dogs will help create that warm, fuzzy feeling.

-Vizslas are classified as a medium-sized dog by the AKC.
-These dogs are quite tall, with males standing at an average of 23 inches at the withers, while females stand at around 22 inches.
+Vizslas are classified as medium-sized dogs by the AKC.
+These dogs are quite tall, with males standing at an average of 23 inches at the withers while females stand at around 22 inches.
 Males weigh an average of 57 pounds, while females are lighter at 50 pounds.
-AKC breed standard dictates their general appearance as “robust but rather lightly built”, and “agile and energetic.”
+AKC breed standard dictates their general appearance as “robust but rather lightly built” and “agile and energetic.”

 Vizslas are light yet muscular.
 Their athletic frame allows for incredible speed.
 Their necks are strong, smooth, and well-arched.
 Their necks transition nicely into broad shoulders, which move into a firm backline that arches slightly over the loin.

-Tails are docked one-third off as per breed standard.
+Tails are commonly docked one-third off as per breed standard preferences (but not mandatory).
 Their legs are well-muscled and powerful, letting them run with ease.
 The forelegs are straight, and the hindlegs are balanced.
 These end in feet that are round and compact– like a cat’s, with brown colored nails.
-This gives way for the gait, which is “light footed, graceful and smooth”.
+This gives way for the gait, which is “light footed, graceful and smooth.”

 Vizslas have short, dense, smooth coats.
 It’s important to AKC standard that the coat not be long.
 There is also no undercoat, meaning they do not shed as intensely as breeds who have one.
 However, Vizslas still shed moderately, which can make life difficult for allergy sufferers.
 While they aren’t considered hypoallergenic, grooming them is an easy task.
 We’ll expound more on their grooming in a later section.